What You Need to Know About Hreflang & X-Default for International SEO

 Example:

-It’s important to note that you can use any version as your x-default.
 In this example, Australia would be the x-default and will surface Australian-tailored content for searchers outside of what is specified in the code.
 If none of the other languages are relevant, the Australian content will show up in the search results.

 Is the Use of X-default Optional?